One of the emerging trends in consumer-based sports and activity technology has been the spread of heart rate variability analysis (HRV).

 In the past Garmin were making partly informed guesses based on movement data from your watch’s accelerometer eg lots of movement might indicate light sleep.
 Now Garmin are claiming to use additional data such as HRV.
 Garmin specifically say “such as HRV” and that’s probably because they will also use other data like your baseline HR, temperature, motion and maybe other things too.
-At least now they are making more informed guesses.

 Their informed guesses will likely be as good as Fitbit’s, Apple’s or any other vendor you have heard of that makes wearables.
-All vendors will not derive accurate sleep stages (For more info see wikipedia: Polysomnography).
+All vendors will not derive accurate sleep stages ( see wikipedia: Polysomnography).
 Actually, maybe Garmin will even be a little bit better than the mass-market competition as their ELEVATE optical HR sensor, in its latest iteration, is perhaps the most accurate from the main watch vendors.

 Currently Garmin advanced sleep monitoring works with: vívoactive® 3, Forerunner® 645, Forerunner® 935, vívosport™, vívosmart® 3, vívomove® HR, vivoactive 3 Music and Forerunner 645 Music.
 Fenix 5 and other wearables coming soon.
 It is likely that will involve the new Fenix 5 plus series.

 I appreciate I am sounding a little cynical so far.
 And I have been.
 Apologies.
 As you’ve probably guessed…there’s a BUT coming.
 A big one.

 The problem here is that Garmin (and all the other vendors) are responding to consumer needs and wants.
 People seem to want to know their 24×7 HR; they want to know their steps; and they want to know their sleep cycles.
 Fair enough.
 That can’t hurt.